tinierZhao/Academic-Industrial-associations/README.md

 # Quantifying the Knowledge Proximity Between Academic and Industry Research: An Entity and Semantic Perspective
 ## Overview

-**Dataset and source code for paper "Convergence or Divergence?
-Is the Knowledge Focused by Industry and Academia Consistent in the Field of NLP".**
+**Dataset and source code for paper "Quantifying the Knowledge Proximity Between Academic and Industry Research: An Entity and Semantic Perspective".**

 This study analyzes the proximity between industry and academia since the 21st century from multiple perspectives.
 Our work includes the followig aspects:
   - We use the annotated data set to fine-tune NER model and select the best model for subsequent entity recognition.
 The proximity between academia and industry is measured through the entity composition bag of words vector.